The kernel of graph indices for vector search: The Support Vector Graph

+The set $\operatorname{sc}(\set{X}, i)$ is the conical combination of the vectors in $\set{X} \setminus \{ \phi(\vect{x}_i) \}$ with an additional constraint on the squares of the weights $s_j$.
+This set is convex, making Problem~\zcref[noname]{prob:kernel_svm_separation} convex.
+Interestingly, the minimizer of Problem~\zcref[noname]{prob:kernel_svm_projection} is just a scaled version of the projection of $\phi(\vect{x}_i)$ onto the conical combination of the vectors in $\set{X} \setminus \{ \phi(\vect{x}_i) \}$.
+Thus, it seems that the constraint $\norm{\vect{s}}{2}^2 \leq n^{-1}$ is redundant, as the non-zero elements of both minimizers coincide.
+However, this constraint is needed to establish the navigability of the graph in the next section.
+Moreover, we found that having a ``budget restriction'' of the form $\norm{\vect{s}}{2}^2 \leq n^{-1}$ helps in the numerical solution to allocate the non-zeros more judiciously by enforcing exact sparsity more accurately, with fewer infinitesimal entries.

 When $K( \vect{x}_i, \vect{x}_j) = \transpose{\phi(\vect{x}_i)} \phi(\vect{x}_j)' \geq 0$ for any $i, j$ (a common choice), the angle between any pair of vectors is less than $\pi / 2$ and we can find a rotation such that all the feature vectors lie in the positive orthant.
-Then, the columns of $\mat{\Phi}$ satisfy the conditions that ensure a unique solution \citep[e.g.,][]{wang_conditions_2009,slawski_sparse_2011,slawski_non-negative_2014} (i.e., preventing the nonnegative least squares from overfitting).
-Moreover, in this setting, \cref{prob:kernel_svm_separation} is self-regularizing, in the sense that its minimizer is naturally sparse \citep{slawski_sparse_2011} without including any explicit constraints promoting sparsity (in contrast to the DG whose sparsity depends on the input dimensionality, i.e., less sparse at higher dimensions).
+Then, the columns of $\mat{\Phi}$ satisfy the conditions that ensure a unique solution \citep[e.g.,][]{wang_conditions_2009,slawski_sparse_2011,slawski_non-negative_2014}.
+Moreover, in this setting, Problem~\zcref[noname]{prob:kernel_svm_separation} is self-regularizing, in the sense that its minimizer is naturally sparse \citep{slawski_sparse_2011} without including any explicit constraints promoting sparsity (in contrast to the DG whose sparsity depends on the input dimensionality, i.e., less sparse at higher dimensions).

 The use of sparsity-regularized regression problems to build graphs is not new in machine learning.
 Some notable applications include the estimation of sparse inverse covariance matrices \citep{meinshausen_high-dimensional_2006}, subspace learning and clustering \citep{cheng_learning_2010,hosseini_non-negative_2018}, spectral clustering \citep{xiao_kernel_2012}, and nonnegative matrix factorization (for bipartite graphs) \citep{kumar_fast_2013}.
-In particular, a variant of \cref{prob:kernel_svm_separation}, which relies on the selection of a candidate pool as in \cref{algo:graph_index}, was used for manifold learning \citep{shekkizhar_neighborhood_2023}.
+In particular, a variant of Problem~\zcref[noname]{prob:kernel_svm_separation}, which relies on the selection of a candidate pool as in \zcref{algo:graph_index}, was used for manifold learning \citep{shekkizhar_neighborhood_2023}.
 However, our analysis of graphs built with nonnegative sparse regression for vector search is new.